NamBui2k4/Oil_consumption/README.md

 - Author: NamBui
 - Prefrence style: [Vaibhav3M](https://github.com/Vaibhav3M/Chicago-crime-analysis)

-# ➢ Abstract
+# ➢ I. Abstract

 The project is a report conducted with the insights of a student.
 Oil consumption trend is one of most traditional time series problem.

 This project analyzes global oil consumption trends from oil consumption dataset, which spanning from 1995 to 2022.
-Also, a technique related to RNN is used to predict the trend on the next year (2023).
+Also, a technique related to RNN is used to predict the trend on the next year (2024).

-# ➢ dataset
+# ➢ II.
+Materials

 The dataset includes data points for various countries or entities, detailing both the quantities of proven oil reserves and annual oil consumption measured in terawatt-hours (TWh) or equivalent units.